realjck/mood-palet/README.md

 - [ ] Removal of the generate button and display of palettes directly when uploading the photo

 - [ ] Adaptation of the UI for smartphones with addition of a share button on palette pages and addition of hexadecimal codes that can be copied by clicking

+- [ ] Better generation of unique links for creating palette URLs